onehashai/onehash-connect/api_docs/api-keys.md

 # API keys

-An **API key** is how a bot identifies itself to Zulip.
+An **API key** is how a bot identifies itself to Connect.
 Anyone with a bot's API key can impersonate the bot, so be careful with it!

 ## Get a bot's API key